RECENT ARTICLES BY ZACHARY GREY

 Why is the Duration of an Oil and Gas Lease Confusing?
 The duration of an oil and gas lease is the cause of a lot of confusion – and for good reason.
 An oil and gas lease contains two ‘terms,’ a primary term and a secondary term.
 If the lease carries over from primary term

-The oil and gas company told me to sign the lease or they would ‘force pool’ me.
+Article Updated: 7/11/2018 The oil and gas company told me to sign the lease or they would ‘force pool’ me.
 Can they do that?
 Yes, but it’s not as bad as it sounds.
-The term ‘forced pooling’ is slang for a Colorado statute known as CRS Section 34-60-116(6) that allows the oil and gas company to apply for
+The term ‘forced pooling’ is slang for Colorado statute CRS § 34-60-116(6) that allows the oil and gas company to apply for

 I am purchasing a new property.
 Are the mineral rights included?
 The specific language in a property’s prior conveyances, known as the chain of title, dictates whether the rights to the minerals are included in the purchase.
 As clearly disclaimed in the Colorado Contract to Buy and Sell Real Property, buying a property does not